 There are a lot of weird and curious insects in the world.
 Here at Western Exterminator, we make sure that we are the experts in all types of insects, specializing in the ones that can become real pests for your home.
 However, not all of them are pests.
 Sometimes you just run across one that is both weird and amazing, showing how diverse and unique nature can be.

-The Bombardier Beetle, however, has evolved a catalyst that is stored within the chamber where the two chemicals mix.
+The bombardier beetle, however, has evolved a catalyst that is stored within the chamber where the two chemicals mix.
 Thus, three different things come together to create a reaction.
-When a threat is detected, such as a predatory insect touching the insect’s body or legs, or you’re a spider, bird, scorpion or other predator, those two chemicals are instantly released into the chamber where the catalyst chemicals then start the reaction.
+When a threat is detected, such as a predatory insect touching the insect’s body or legs, or you’re a spider, bird, scorpion or another predator, those two chemicals are instantly released into the chamber where the catalyst chemicals then start the reaction.